ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Configuring Host Kerberos
 +++++++++++++++++++++++++
-Once the dependencies have been installed, it will need to be configured so that it can communicate with a domain.
-This configuration is done through the ``/etc/krb5.conf`` file which should be installed as a result of installing the packages above.
+Once the dependencies have been installed, Kerberos needs to be configured so that it can communicate with a domain.
+This configuration is done through the ``/etc/krb5.conf`` file, which is installed with the packages in the script above.

-In the section that starts with:
+To configure Kerberos, in the section that starts with:

 ::